some refinements and new semiotic directions

 It is interesting to note that the old debate concerning ‘analogical versus digital’ remained a pesky item of ‘old business unresolved’.
 Gerard’s points are essentially the same that he’d made years earlier.
 Bateson’s allusions to Köhler’s presentation only remind us that the prior attempt to invoke and understand Köhler led only to dissension and hurt feelings and not any progress toward understanding with respect to Gerard’s distinction.

 Gerard had served as a recurrent gadfly during the conferences (cf. his repeated observations on the ‘analogical versus digital’ distinction).
 This marked the first time anyone had pointed to the manner in which these conferences’ subject matter and participants were being externally viewed and treated as a cohesive group with a coherent agenda.
 His remarks were motivated in large part by articles in the popular press (e.g., Time) that were characterizing this ‘cybernetics group’ as the vanguard of an imminent fusion of man and machine.
-His remarks about mathematical modeling and empiricism are also interesting, because they mark the first recognition of the risks inherent in relying only on abstract models as the entirety of their methodology.
+His remarks about mathematical modelling and empiricism are also interesting, because they mark the first recognition of the risks inherent in relying only on abstract models as the entirety of their methodology.

 Gerard starts conference with presentation on ‘analog’ versus ‘digital’ interpretations of mind.
 He states the mind is more toward the ‘analog’, calling into question the ‘digital’ logic-based model of Pitts and McCulloch.
 This sets off an animated debate that proves frustrating to many of the participants.

 Psychologist Klüver criticizes both Köhler’s ‘field theory’ and McCulloch’s ‘digital’ models with respect to perception.
-He suggests both are too abstract to constructively analyze (e.g.) the functionality of the visual system in the course of ‘seeing’.
+He suggests both are too abstract to constructively analyse (e.g.) the functionality of the visual system in the course of ‘seeing’.
 (ASC Web)

 While I cannot of course make any claims as to Lavagnino’s personal familiarity with the Macy Conference proceedings, his claim that the analog-digital distinction is to be found and understood only “in the practicalities of building machinery rather than in the fundamental nature of things” is not substantiated by even a cursory familiarity with the conference topics.
 At least five distinct disciplines are identified in the summative statements above: neuroscience, computer science, mathematics, psychology and anthropology.
 The Wikipedia entry on the Macy conferences finds these other disciplines represented: linguistics, semiotics, engineering, psychopharmacology, information theory, sociology, psychoanalysis, genetics, statistics, philosophy (logic), psychiatry, cybernetics, amongst yet even more disciplines that I will omit in the interests of brevity.
-Clearly the analog-digital distinctions are meta-conceptual or – theoretic and of multi-disciplinary concern and application and cannot be reduced to only having foundation and relevance with respect to building technical systems.
+Clearly the analogue-digital distinctions are meta-conceptual or – theoretic and of multi-disciplinary concern and application and cannot be reduced to only having foundation and relevance with respect to building technical systems.
 So Lavagnino both represents Macy – by citing some of its participants – yet does not represent Macy, in his disciplinary reduction of what is at stake with these important terms.
 To be sure, Lavagnino notes that cybernetics was a multi-disciplinary field, but the larger point is that the terms are not limited to cybernetics.
 Moreover, Lavagnino seems to have a limited notion of the contemporary manifestations and significance of cybernetics.
 He writes: “Cybernetics, today, is a field that lingers on in small pockets of activity but does not matter.”
 Strange, then, that IEEE Transactions on Systems, Man, and Cybernetics should have such a high SCImago Journal Rank score (SJR, Web).
 It’s Computer Science SJR ranking is #2 under Human Computer Interaction (SJR score = 2755), #9 under Artificial Intelligence (also 2755), #14 under Computational Theory and Mathematics ( SJR = 1976), and #16 under Computer Science Applications (SJR= 1718).
 In short, Lavagnino is unjustifiably dismissive of cybernetics in contemporary research.

-Additional attention to the Macy Conferences would help shore up Lavagnino’s discussion of more prosaic technologies (e.g. clock and abacus) in relation to the analog-digital distinction.
+Additional attention to the Macy Conferences would help shore up Lavagnino’s discussion of more prosaic technologies (e.g. clock and abacus) in relation to the analogue-digital distinction.
 As Julien Bigelow stated at the 8th Macy Conference on Cybernetics:

 I think that somebody ought to make the very platitudinous remark that it is impossible to conceive of a digital notion unless you have as a reference the notion of a continuous process by which you are defining your digit; that is to say, the slide rule has continuous length and it has on it numbers which are digital.(Wilder 244)